-Faculty: Faculty Description: During
+Faculty: Faculty

-During semesters 7 and 8 students can conduct a degree thesis on a psychological research topic under the supervision of a faculty member of the
+During semesters 7 and 8 students can conduct a degree thesis on a psychological research topic under the supervision of a faculty member of the Department of thesis is given by a two-member examining committee.

-Department of Psychology.
+Psychology.
 The choice of the research topic is an issue of collaboration with the supervisor and it has to be reported to the Secretariat of the Department of Psychology at the beginning of the semester of study.
-Final approval of the degree thesis is given by a two-member examining committee.
+Final approval of the degree